rkendall/reffix/README.md

 ![Prompt to choose file](img/example2.png)

  Using the command-line options described below, you can generate reports showing which files contain references and which files they refer to.
-You can filter the searches via command line options or configuration settings in a `.depdocrc` configuration file.
+You can filter the searches via command line options or configuration settings in a `.refixrc` configuration file.

 ## Tip

 Use `refix` to automatically expand references you type into files.
-If you don't know the full path of a referenced file, type in `'./filename.js`, run `refix` to update the file and fix the reference, then reload it in your editor.
+If you don't know the full path of a referenced file, type in `'./nameOfYourFile.js`, run `refix` to update the file and replace `./` with the correct path, then reload the file in your editor.

 ## Command Line Options